saritanavuluru/ML/Projects/student_intervention/student_intervention.md

     Testing set has 95 samples.

-    C:\Users\Sarita Navuluru\Anaconda2\lib\site-packages\sklearn\cross_validation.py:44: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
-Also note that the interface of the new CV iterators are different from that of this module.
-This module will be removed in 0.20.
-      "This module will be removed in 0.20.", DeprecationWarning)

 ## Training and Evaluating Models
 In this section, you will choose 3 supervised learning models that are appropriate for this problem and available in `scikit-learn`.
 You will first discuss the reasoning behind choosing these three models by considering what you know about the data and each model's strengths and weaknesses.
 You will then fit the model to varying sizes of training data (100 data points, 200 data points, and 300 data points) and measure the F<sub>1</sub> score.
 You will need to produce three tables (one for each model) that shows the training set size, training time, prediction time, F<sub>1</sub> score on the training set, and F<sub>1</sub> score on the testing set.